 , which made its home at Mr. T's.
 On Thanksgiving Day

 in 1994, Zinder was killed in a car crash in Silver Lake

 and Fuzzyland ended.
 By then, the music and dancing had spilled over into other nights, including karaoke.
 Mr. T once told me I had a lovely voice after tackling a Smokey Robinson & the Miracles

 song.
-He died at 87 in 2005 but Mr. T's remains Highland Park's preeminent live venue.
+He died at 87 in June of 2003, but Mr. T's remains Highland Park's preeminent live venue.

 HIGHLAND PARK NIGHTS